 Next, explore the medieval city of Girona.
 Girona is the largest city in Costa Brava and has a number of museums, galleries, and historical sites.
 The Old Town area offers scenic cobbled alleys, medieval walls, and Gothic churches.
 The town has been used as a backdrop in the Game of Thrones TV series and GOT fans may want to join this guided walking tour.

 There is a lot to do and see in Girona and the city offers many shops, cafes, and restaurants, including the world-renown El Celler de Can Roca.
+We’ve visited the city several times and you can read our travel guide for planning your time which lists all the main things to do in Girona.

 Where to Stay?